-As an example, we will compute eigenvalues and eigenvectors of the Laplacian of the YouTube social network graph (n = 1, 134, 890) from the SNAP data set [33], after preprocessing to remove vertices with no edges.
-We consider bases with block size b = 10 and depths from p = 10 to p = 500; the subspace size d = bp.
-The results appear in Figure 6.
-For the largest subspace, sRR-Cheb is $35 \times faster$ than RR, while sRR-BLan and Block-Lan are $28 \times faster$ .
+As an example, we will compute eigenvalues and eigenvectors of the Laplacian of the YouTube social network graph (n = 1,134,890) from the SNAP data set [30], after preprocessing to remove vertices with no edges.11 We consider bases with block size b = 10 and depths from p = 10 to p = 500; the subspace size d = bp.
+The results appear in Figure 5.
+For the largest subspace, sRR-Cheb is $35 \times$ faster than RR, while sRR-BLan and Block-Lan are $28 \times$ faster.
 Among the methods, RR is the most accurate, but sRR-BLan enjoys similar performance.
-Meanwhile, both Block-Lan and sRR-Cheb exhibit some instability, producing several "ghost eigenvalues" near zero with large residuals.
-The reason is that Block-Lan requires a nearly orthogonal basis, but the computed basis has condition number around $10^7$ .
-Likewise, sRR-Cheb stumbles because it computes a basis whose condition number exceeds $10^{15}$ .
+Meanwhile, both Block-Lan and sRR-Cheb exhibit some instability, producing several "ghost eigenvalues" near zero with large residuals, visible in the top-left corner of the inset panel in Figure 5.
+The reason is that Block-Lan requires a nearly orthogonal basis, but the computed basis has condition number around 10^7 .
+Likewise, sRR-Cheb stumbles because it computes a basis whose condition number exceeds 10^{15} .
 Even so, sRR-Cheb allows us to estimate residuals and remove ghost eigenvalues inexpensively, whereas it is costly to identify ghost eigenvalues with Block-Lan.